Is Your Analytics Script a Wiretap Under California Law?

 The simplest fix: stop sending data to third parties

-The Ninth Circuit confirmed this directly.
+The Ninth Circuit confirmed it in so many words.
 In Thomas v.
 Papa John's (2025): "a party to a conversation cannot be liable under section 631 for 'eavesdropping' on its own conversation."
-When only the website operator and the visitor are parties to the communication, no CIPA claim arises.
+If the only parties to the communication are you and your visitor, there is no eavesdropper, and no CIPA claim to bring.

 ↓